microsoft/pxt-calliope/docs/projects/fireflies.md

 https://youtu.be/XzZeB4yYnEw

-Now that we have all the parts needed to build our firefly simulator, we can assemble it into a program.

-We've add a [radio set group](/reference/radio/set-group) block to specify which group the firefly will communicate on.
 Download this program on as many @boardname@ as you can find and try it out in a dark room!

+(We've added a [radio set group](/reference/radio/set-group) block to specify which group the firefly will communicate on).

 ```blocks
 // the clock ticker